 - 3. The authors of the White Paper identified ten realistic, but challenging, goals.
 These reflected the enormity of the tasks ahead if Europe is to overcome the challenges of climate change, congestion and the need for energy security.
 As public transport users' representatives we acknowledge the magnitude of some of the targets set by the White Paper achieving a 60% reduction in noxious emissions and a comparable reduction in oil dependency, phasing out all 'conventionally-fuelled' vehicles from our urban areas by 2050, shifting more than half of road's share of freight to more sustainable transport modes for journeys of over 300 km and ensuring that a majority of medium-distance passenger journeys are by rail by 2050.
 These targets imply a multi-fold increase in rail's present modal share.
 They are ambitious but achievable given the political will. - 4.
 No less significantly, the White Paper acknowledged the vital role that users must have in the overhaul of Europe's transport system alongside government authorities and transport operators.
 EPF always asks 'What's in it for end-users?'.
 The strategic vision of the White Paper holds promise for passengers and freight-forwarders alike.
-The mid-term review must focus on the challenge of executing the vision. - 5.
+The outstanding challenge that needs to be addressed by the forthcoming mid-term review is that of execution. - 5.
 Three things above all will determine the success of the overhaul of Europe's transport system.
 First, policy-makers must seek to understand the needs and expectations of end-users.
-Secondly, successful delivery demands consistent commitment to the strategic vision of the White Paper.
-Thirdly, policy-makers must recognise that we are not living in a command economy: substantial modal shift can't be achieved by diktat.
-It will only be achieved if sustainable public transport services become more competitive and attractive than private car travel and road freight. - 6.
-Public support for the funding necessary to underpin a quantum improvement in quality will depend on showing that service improvements are being delivered.
+Secondly, they must recognise that we are not living in a command economy: substantial modal shift can't be achieved by diktat.
+It will only be achieved if public transport services become more competitive and attractive than private car travel and road freight; public support for providing the funds necessary to underpin a quantum improvement in quality will depend on showing that service improvements are being delivered.
 That way, policy-makers can engineer the virtuous circle that is essential to modal shift: improved quality will result in increased user satisfaction which in turn will generate the necessary political support for investment in the continuing improvements required to maintain modal shift.
+Thirdly, successful delivery demands consistent commitment to the strategic vision of the White Paper.